-Disclaimer: This blog describes a winter trek through one of the rarely used longer routes to Vikatgad.
-I ‘ll be posting an account of the shorter and most frequented route to Vikatgad in a couple of months.
-A word of caution before you head elsewhere: Consider visiting Vikatgad in monsoon ONLY if you have done 10+ moderately difficult treks even if you are going with a commercial trekking group.
+Important!
+This blog describes a winter trek through one of the rarely used longer routes to Vikatgad.
+A word of caution before you head elsewhere looking for the more often used, shorter route: Consider visiting Vikatgad only if you have done 10+ moderately difficult treks even if you are going with a commercial trekking group.
 A lot of unfortunate accidents have happened on the fort in the last couple of years and it is best avoided during heavy rains when the exposed trails become dangerously slippery.
 Read this news article for one such incident.
 Check out the following forts for easier monsoon treks-

 Mumbai: Karnala, One tree hill route to Matheran.

 Pune: Sinhagad, Raigad.